hjoly2003/stratospheric-main/chapters/chapter-6/README.md

 npm run service:deploy
 ```

+To see the todo application in your brower, you can access its public URL under the Elastic Container Service in the AWS Console
+(*Networking* tab -> "Clusters > YOUR_CLUSTER > Services >
+YOUR_SERVICE" -> "DNS names").

 Then, have a look around in the AWS Console to see the resources those
 commands created.